 - 2.5.2.5.
 Signature displays.
 The spacecraft's Electromagnetic (EM) and Infrared (IR) signatures are displayed on the CVI.
 These indicate the level of the current emissions in both spectrums to the pilot in a constantly refreshed bar style graph.
 Selected target Electromagnetic (EM) and Infrared (IR) signatures are also displayed on the HUD.
 These indicate the level of the current emissions in both spectrums of the selected target to the pilot in a constantly refreshed bar style graph.
 The signature of the spacecraft directly relates to detectability and trackability by weapon systems and TDAS. - 2.5.2.6.
 Rear-view camera.
 The spacecraft is fitted with a rear facing camera to aid in pilot situational awareness.
 The rear view when selected is displayed on the CVI.
 The dorsal turret (if fitted) can be aimed rearwards when in rear-view camera when the turret is slaved to the pilot's CVI. - 2.5.2.7.
 Targeting pane.
 The targeting pane displays information regarding your current target including range, hull condition, shield condition and pilot information (if available).
 Targets can be "pinned" to the lower part of the targeting pane.
 Pinned targets will remain in view regardless of the currently locked target.
 A target direction arrow is displayed for locked and pinned targets. - 2.5.2.8.
-Total Velocity/Anti-total velocity Indicator.
-The total velocity indicator (TVI) provides an outside world reference to actual spacecraft flight path.
-The anti-total velocity indicator (ATVI) represents the point to which the spacecraft is actually flying away from.
+Total Velocity/Total Anti-Velocity Indicator.
+The Total Velocity indicator (TVI) provides an outside world reference to actual spacecraft flight path.
+The Total Anti-velocity indicator (ATVI) represents the point to which the spacecraft is actually flying away from.
 The TVI/ATVI is displayed on the CVI. - 2.5.2.9.
 CVI enhanced optical zoom.
 The CVI enhanced optical zoom function gives the pilot the ability to magnify the area of space that they are looking at. - 2.5.2.10.
 CVI Weapon cueing.
 Gimbal mounted weapons can be aimed using head tracking via the CVI.
-Sensors within the cockpit and helmet provide input signals to the spacecraft's targeting computer for weapon positioning and missile cueing. - 2.5.2.11.
+Sensors within the cockpit and helmet provide input signals to the spacecraft's targeting computer for weapon positioning and missile cueing. - 2.5.2.10.1.
+CVI Turret cueing.
+The turret can be slaved to the second crew member's CVI either in normal (direct vision) mode, or via the remote turret mounted camera.
+When the turret is operated using the remote camera all target cueing information is displayed on the second crew members CVI.
+In remote camera mode the second crew member is only able to see the turret camera's point of view.
+The CVI remote camera view is able to display all four display panes (i.e. overview, weapons, power, and shield). - 2.5.2.11.
 Line of sight (LOS) marker.
-The CVI helmet interface displays the pilot's point of focus with the line of sight (LOS) marker.
+The CVI helmet interface displays the pilots point of focus with the line of sight (LOS) marker.
 The LOS marker indicates the point at which the pilot is looking, and where gimballed weapons will attempt to align on.
-The LOS marker is hidden when the pilot is looking directly ahead through the HUD.
+The LOS marker is hidden when the pilot is looking directly ahead through the HUD. - 2.5.2.11.1.
+LOS marker function in turret remote camera view.
+The LOS marker will turn red when the LOS is out of the turrets range of motion.